 6. Enjoy the night life

-Or just stay in bed in winter in Amsterdam and enjoy the Amsterdam night life.
-The Amsterdam night life is only to be explored during the weekend.
+Or just stay in bed in winter in Amsterdam and enjoy the Amsterdam nightlife.
+Amsterdam’s night life is only to be explored during the weekend.
 Combine a visit to a restaurant with a night of Amsterdam clubbing.